marquee/static-sdk/docs/Compiler.md

 React.

 ### “Compiler timeout.
-Compiler MUST call done within 60 seconds.”
+Compiler MUST call done within 30 minutes.”

 Either the compiler does not call `done()` somewhere in its execution, or the compilation process takes too long.
 This is required because the compiler MAY perform asynchronous actions and it needs to tell the SDK that it’s done, so that the SDK can perform additional actions.

+Sometimes, this can show up during development if a compile encountered an error, then a new file save triggered a fresh compilation.

 ### “Object has no method apply” or “Cannot call method 'apply' of undefined”